-You are expected to carry your cell phone with you all the time when you are available to search.
-Your packs (urban, 24 hour, 48 hour and CER kit) should be packed and ready to go.
+You are expected to carry your cell phone with you all the times when you are available to search.
+Your packs (urban, 24 hour, 48 hour) should be packed and ready to go.
 Many of our members keep these in their vehicles for faster response time.

 How much does it cost to join?

-The joining fee is $300.
-This fee pays for all your recruit training materials and uniform.
-If you decide to quit the organisation a partial return of the fee will be given back with the return of the uniform, depending on the condition.
-This $300 also covers your first years dues.
+The joining fee is currently a $300 refundable uniform deposit.
+If you decide to quit the organization a full or partial return of the fee will be given back upon return of the uniform, depending on the condition.

 Are there ongoing costs?

 Annual membership dues are currently nil.
 They have been set at a nominal amount in the past.